graeter-group/grappa/README.md

 # create a new topology file with the bonded parameters from Grappa, specifying the tag of the grappa model:
 grappa_gmx -f topology.top -o topology_grappa.top -t grappa-1.2

+# (you can also create a plot of the parameters for inspection using the -p flag)

 # continue with ususal gromacs workflow
 ```